 Coming of Age in Japan | Japanese Culture Guide

 Coming of age is a significant event in the life of young people all over the world.
 It means that you can legally do many things that some have wanted to do for quite a while.
 In Japan, turning the age of majority is a big deal.
 There is even a special day to honor those who came of age the year before.
 From which age people are regarded as an adult in Japan?
 And what new privileges and obligations come with adulthood?

 Legal Age of Adulthood in Japan

 The legal age of adulthood in Japan is 20 years old as of 2020.
 After long discussions in the Diet, however, it was decided that the age of majority will be lowered to 18 in 2022.
 The age of 20 was set by a law dating back to 1896.
-During the feudal time in the Edo period, coming of age was around 15 as many people didn’t live to old age during those days.
+During the feudal time, coming of age was around 15 as many people didn’t live to old age during those days.

 Is the same legal age of adulthood applied to everyone?
 No, there are some exceptions.
 Once you are married, you will be regarded as an adult.
 At this moment, the age you can get married is 18 for men and 16 for women.
 Because that is unequal, this age will be changed to 18 for both males and females in 2022.
 Another exception is made for certain members of the Imperial Family; the Emperor, the Crown Prince, and the eldest grandson of the Emperor.
 They are regarded as adults from the age of 18.

 These are some of the most important implications of coming of age in Japan;

 - Marriage: once the law changes in 2022, you can legally get married once you reach adulthood.
 The age of legal adulthood will be lowered to 18, and at the same time, the legal age to be able to get married will become 18 for both men and women.